cayasryan/AdaptiveMathReasoning/README.md

   --max_new_tokens 2000 \
   --batch_size 32
 ```
-Results will be saved in the specified `output_dir` as `.parquet` files and a `.csv` file will also log evaluation scores..
+Results will be saved in the specified `output_dir` as `.parquet` files and a `.csv` file will also log evaluation scores.

 ---